Age remains one of the best predictors of your pregnancy potential

 Not really knowing your pregnancy potential can be stressful for someone who is trying to decide if they should start trying for a family.
 Should you start now or wait for a more convenient time in your life?
 It would be heartbreaking to put off pregnancy for a career or waiting for Mr. Right only to learn when it is too late and that you should have tried earlier.

-Whether for proactive or preventative reasons, testing your pregnancy potential, or ovarian reserve, can help you make important life decisions.
+Testing your pregnancy potential, or ovarian reserve, can help you make important life decisions.

 Your ovarian reserve can indicate if you are ovulating normally for your age.
 The age at which a woman’s ovarian reserve decreases varies.
 To gain a better understanding of each patient’s pregnancy potential, our Louisiana fertility centers provide ovarian reserve testing using blood tests and transvaginal ultrasounds.